 Finally, buckle your sternum strap at your chest.
 The purpose of the sternum strap is to keep the shoulder straps from sliding off your shoulders and assist the shoulder straps and load lifters in holding the pack snugly against your torso.
 You want this to be taut but not tight—it should not be pulling the shoulder straps inward.

 Once you’ve put your pack on and properly fit it to your body, you’ll want to see if it needs further adjustment.
 After all, just because you bought the right size doesn’t mean it will fit perfectly out of the box.
 Thankfully, most packs come with adjustable torso lengths and hipbelts that can be tweaked based on your specific body type.
 Granite Gear’s Blaze 60, for instance, boasts a Velcro-based system that allows you to tweak the torso length and shorten or extend the waist belt from 26 all the way up to 42 inches.
+Similarly, the torso adjustment system on REI's Trailmade 60 allows it to fit torsos between 17 and 21 inches (or between 15 and 19 inches for the women's version).
 We highly recommend buying a pack with these features, especially if you’re eyeing a one-size-fits-all pack or one without an interchangeable hipbelt.

 Torso Adjustment